Provence, a spiritual destination: discover our tour

 Etape 1From the sacred Gard to the LuberonVia Avignon and its vicinity

 Your pilgrimage begins in the Gard area, with Notre-Dame-de-Grâce sanctuary in Rochefort-du-Gard.
 Simply sit and drink in the beauty of the views over Mont Ventoux as your mind soars into other realms.
 As you descend towards Avignon, head off to conquer the must-see Popes’ Palace, the pontiff’s place of residence in the 14th century.
 The Histopad app open the doors of time and unveils 25 rooms of the monument using augmented reality.
-On the opposite bank of the Rhône, Abbaye de Saint-André boasts magnificent « Remarkable Gardens ».
+On the opposite bank of the Rhône, Abbaye de Saint-André (open from March to October) boasts magnificent « Remarkable Gardens ».
 Paintings, vaults and a monumental staircase enhance the abbey’s beauty.
 Next, head to the little village of Gordes in the Luberon.
 Notre-Dame de Sénanque abbey truly looks like something out of a fairytale: make sure you have your camera ready to capture the beauty of this Cistercian abbey set overlooking dazzling lavender fields… Last but not least, don’t miss one of Provence’s most beautiful bell towers emerging from the vegetation at Saint-Symphorien Priory in Bonnieux, a symbol of Provencal medieval art.

 Etape 2Sacred temples – heading to MarseillePilgrimages and mystical escapades from Forcalquier